Notice

 • Pending Backport: the fix needs to be backported to the stable releases listed in the backport field

-For each Pending Backport issue, there exists at least one issue in the Backport tracker to record the work done to cherry pick the necessary commits from the master branch to the target stable branch.
+For each Pending Backport issue, there exists at least one issue in the Backport tracker to record the work done to cherry pick the necessary commits from the main branch to the target stable branch.
 See the backporter manual for more information.

 Running and interpreting teuthology integration tests